-- Hot salty water: gargle several times a day for pain relief.
+- Warm salt water: gargle several times a day for pain relief.

 - Lemon juice: this will sting at first but can offer relief as lemons have anti-inflammatory properties.
 Apply it with a cotton bud 4 times a day.

-- Ice cubes: the cold will soothe the inflammation and the pain.
+- Ice cubes: the cold will reduce the inflammation and the pain.